 Skip to main content

-ZeroIPC reimagines inter-process communication by treating shared memory not as passive storage, but as an active computational substrate.
-It brings modern programming abstractions—futures, lazy evaluation, reactive streams, and CSP-style channels—to IPC with zero-copy performance.
+ZeroIPC reimagines inter-process communication.
+Instead of treating shared memory as passive storage, it becomes an active computational substrate.
+Futures, lazy evaluation, reactive streams, CSP-style channels, all with zero-copy performance.

 Traditional IPC systems treat shared memory as a bucket for data.
 You serialize, copy, deserialize.
 Even “zero-copy” systems are often just optimized data containers.